 - making an exacting choice for younger artists (active in Brussels and far beyond)

-- offering a three-speed programme instead of seasons or festivals
+- offering a three-speed programme instead of seasons

 - providing an inescapable view of the city